-Understanding the Overlap: Why These Conditions Are Often Confused
+Understanding Dementia vs Emotional Isolation: Why Symptoms Are Often Confused

 It's common for families to struggle with the question of dementia vs emotional isolation.
 Because both conditions affect behaviour, mood, and daily functioning, distinguishing between them can feel especially challenging.
 Let's explore why their signs often overlap and what each condition entails.